Akshu Fernando

-Akshu Fernando (full name Merennage Akshu Prihan Fernando; born 11 March 1991) is a Sri Lankan cricketer.
-He is a right-handed batsman and right-arm off-break bowler who plays for Panadura Sports Club.
+Merennage Akshu Prihan Fernando (11 March 1991 – 30 December 2025) was a Sri Lankan cricketer.
+He was a right-handed batsman and right-arm off-break bowler who played for Panadura Sports Club.
 He was born in Panadura.

+Career

 Fernando made his cricketing debut in the 2008 Under-23 Tournament for Panadura, and also played in the 2009 competition.

 Fernando's List A debut came in the 2009–10 Premier Limited Overs Tournament competition, against Sri Lanka Air Force, scoring 5 runs.
-He has featured in 39 first-class cricket matches representing Panadura and Ragama CC.
+He featured in 39 first-class cricket matches representing Panadura and Ragama CC.

 Accident

-On 28 December 2018, Akshu Fernando was critically injured and has been admitted in the hospital after being hit by a train following training session with his teammates at Mount Lavinia.
-The incident happened when he had attempted to cross the railway track from the opposite direction after the first train passed by on the parallel track.
+On 28 December 2018, Akshu Fernando was critically injured and was admitted to the hospital after being hit by a train following training session with his teammates at Mount Lavinia.
+The incident happened when he attempted to cross the railway track from the opposite direction after the first train passed by on the parallel track.

+Death

+Fernando died on 30 December 2025 at the age of 34.